semrush/intergalactic/website/docs/components/inline-input/inline-input.md

 ### Using InlineInput with Tag

-For a tag that adds another tag, use InlineInput instead of [normal input](/components/input/).
+For a tag that adds another tag, use InlineInput instead of [normal input](/components/input/input).
 A regular input doesn't have the ability to change the height of the input to fit it into a compact table.

 ![](static/inline-tag-yes-no.png)

-@page inline-input-a11y
-@page inline-input-api
-@page inline-input-code
-@page inline-input-changelog